Quasi-projective varieties whose fundamental group is a free product of cyclic groups: Main theorem

 \begin{exam} Let $\cQ$ be a smooth conic in $\PP^2$ and $P\in\cQ$.
 Consider $\ell$ the tangent line to $\cQ$ through $P$ and $D$ a union of $\ell$ and $r$ lines through $P$.
 The quadric surface $X=\PP^1\times\PP^1$ can be defined as the 2:1 cover $\sigma:X\to\PP^2$ ramified along $\cQ$.
 In particular, $X$ is simply connected.
 Also note that $\sigma^{-1}(D)$ is a union of $r+2$ irreducible components, namely $r$ curves of bidegree $(1,1)$ and the rulings $\sigma^{-1}(\ell)=\ell_1\cup\ell_2$, for $\ell_1$ (resp. $\ell_2$) of bidegree $(1,0)$ (resp. $(0,1)$) all of them passing through $\sigma^{-1}(P)$.
 The curve $\sigma^{-1}(D)$ has $r+2$ irreducible components and does not satisfy Condition~\ref{eq:numequiv}.
 Note that $\pi_1(\PP^2\setminus D)=\FF_r$ and one can check that also $\pi_1(X\setminus \sigma^{-1}(D))=\FF_r$. \end{exam}

 Theorem~\ref{thm:main:intro} gives necessary geometric conditions for a quasi-projective surface $X\setminus D$ to have an infinite fundamental group which is a free product of cyclic groups.
-The curve $D$ need not be of fiber-type, but $D_f$ (which is a union of a non-empty subset of $D$) is a fiber-type curve coming from an admissible map $F:X\dasharrow S$.
+The curve $D$ need not be of fiber-type, but $D_f$ (which is a non-empty union of irreducible components of $D$) is a fiber-type curve coming from an admissible map $F:X\dasharrow S$.
 The following result illustrates that $X\setminus D_f$ behaves exactly like $X\setminus D$ in Theorem~\ref{thm:main:intro}.

 \begin{cor} Under the conditions of Theorem~\ref{thm:main:intro} and using the notation therein, the inclusion induces an isomorphism $\pi_1(X\setminus D)\cong\pi_1(X\setminus D_f)$, and $F_*:\pi_1(X\setminus D_f)\to\pi_1^{\orb}(S_{(n+1,\bar m)})$ is an isomorphism. \end{cor}